nmenant/iControl_LX_Lab/docs/class1/module3/lab2.rst

 2. PUT is for replacing a resources properties.
 Think of PUT as a special type of POST for existing REST resource.
-Lets say we have the following REST resource:
+Let's say we have the following REST resource:

 `/mgmt/shared/authz/users/new_user`